 Rainbow Community School (RCS), a pre-school through 8th grade private school, in Asheville, NC, credits its adoption of sociocracy as a key factor in its phenomenal academic accomplishments, culture of learning and leadership, and growth that the school has experienced.
 Before adopting sociocracy, RCS had a flagging reputation and struggled to fill empty enrollment slots.
 The Sociocracy Consulting Group helped them set up their circle structure and trained the teachers, staff, management, and board in sociocratic structure and meeting processes.
 Responsibilities were delegated lower in the organization.
 Lectica, an educational testing service, found that the students scored markedly higher on several parameters than any schools they had previously tested.
 The school’s enrollment has increased to the point where there is a long wait list.
 The size of its campus has doubled, and the school has gained a reputation for being an innovative community leader.

-The school has spawned the Rainbow Institute, with a mission to inspire a holistic education movement through transformative learning experiences, resources and research.
+The school is planning to build a high school and has spawned the Rainbow Institute.
+The mission of Rainbow Institute is to inspire a holistic education movement through transformative learning experiences, resources and research.
 This adult education arm of Rainbow Community School serves as a nexus between research, education and practice by supporting individuals and institutions as they discover the critical role that holistic practices play in child development.

 Assemblée communautaire fransaskoise (ACF)